schmidward/budget/DevelopmentLog.md

 ---

+### 03/27/2023 - Converting to Spring MVC project with Thymeleaf

+May be pre-mature, but I couldn't think of what to do next other than this.
+I want to build the front facing input capacity to test that my models work as needed or if there needs to be some kind of refactoring.

+Next steps are the controllers and views before establishing a connection to a database using PostgreSQL.
+Once those are complete, then I'll be able to build out a single database and tweak/improve functionality, and also build returns that correspond to a user's request for specific transaction values, types etc..

+Also now would be a good time to start development in new branches since the main application is running here and I want a place to return to.

+---

 ### 03/23/2023 - Adding tests and helper methods

 The core data structure is mostly complete and now I'm starting to build out the